danjohnson3141/Jekyll-Test/post_comments/DELETE-post_comments-id.md

 <!-- --- title: DELETE /post_comments/:id -->

 Deletes *one* comment that exists associated with a post.
+The user has to be listed as the creator of the post in order for this route to be succseful.

 =
 #### Authentication